GilDev/TaraniTunes/README.md

 1. On your computer:
 	1. Edit [`iTunes.lua`](iTunes.lua) according to your preferences (if needed) then put `iTunes.lua` in `/SCRIPT/TELEMETRY`.
-	2. Create a [`playlist.lua`](Example/SOUNDS/playlist.lua) file in `/SOUNDS` where each line must be formatted like this: `{"Song name", "SONG_FILENAME",Length},` `Song name` has a reasonble amount of room to identify the song name. `SONG_FILENAME` must be 6 characters or less. `Length` is a numeric number of seconds your song is: "EXAMPLE - Your song is 3:45 long you would enter 225.
+	2. Create a [`playlist.lua`](Example/SOUNDS/playlist.lua) file in `/SOUNDS` where each line must be formatted like this: `{"Song name", "SONG_FILENAME",Length},` `Song name` has a reasonble amount of room to identify the song name. `SONG_FILENAME` must be 6 characters or less. `Length` is a numeric number of seconds your song is: EXAMPLE - Your song is 3:45 long you would enter 225.
 For a 4:52 song enter 292.
 Simply multiply the minutes by 60 and add the remainging seconds to determine the seconds of your song.
 Song length can usually be found in the file properties.
 Look at “[Example/SOUNDS/playlist.lua](Example/SOUNDS/playlist.lua)” for an example of formatting.
 	3. Put your corresponding songs `SONG_FILENAME.wav` in `/SOUNDS/en` if your radio is in English (otherwise replace `en` with your language, the same folder where you put your other sound files).
 They must be converted to mono, preferably normalized, and encoded in Microsoft WAV 16-bits signed PCM at a 32 kHz sampling rate, you can use [Audacity](http://www.audacityteam.org) to do that, it works great.
 Remember the filename must be 6 characters or less or it will not play.
 	4. Activate "Timer3" using the trigger you set to `Play` the song.
 Set it to count up and silence any minute calls for this timer.
 You may have to come back to this step after you finalize the settings in your radio to ensure the correct trigger is assigned.